 Migrants demonstrating in Calais

-At a squat in a disused scrap metal plant just outside the town centre, migrants were aware that the far-right were in town and were worried about how the rally might end.
-“I’ve fled war – my village was entirely burned down,” said a Sudanese refugee who shares the squat with a few hundred other migrants.
-“I know what violence is and I don’t want it.”
+At a squat in a disused scrap-metal plant just outside the town center, migrants were aware that the far-right were in town and were worried about how the rally might end.
+“I’ve fled war—my village was entirely burned down,” said a Sudanese refugee who shares the squat with a few hundred other migrants.
+“I know what violence is, and I don’t want it.”

-Since the 2002 closure of the Sangatte camp, which used to house up to 2,000 refugees, the migrants have been living in squats or “jungles”, the makeshift encampments spread throughout the outskirts of the town.
-Most of those living here are men from Sudan, Eritrea and Syria, but women and children also make up a small percentage of the town's migrant population.
+Since the 2002 closure of the Sangatte camp, which used to house up to 2,000 refugees, the migrants have been living in squats or “jungles,” makeshift encampments spread throughout the outskirts of the town.
+Most of those living here are men from Sudan, Eritrea, and Syria, but women and children also make up a small percentage of the town's migrant population.

-Last week the extraordinary storming of a ferry gate in Calais by over 200 migrants demonstrated that tactics might be starting to evolve from clinging onto a wheel axle or trying to sneak into the back of a lorry before it leaves the port.
+Last week the extraordinary storming of a ferry gate in Calais by more than 200 migrants demonstrated that tactics might be starting to evolve from clinging onto a wheel axle or trying to sneak into the back of an 18-wheeler before it leaves the port.
 “That technique is a way to circumvent human traffickers through collective action,” explained Philippe Wannesson, a local activist and blogger.
-“They are getting organised among themselves.”
+“They are getting organized among themselves.”